simonaszilinskas/.github/profile/README.md

 Our main product is the [decidim-app](https://github.com/OpenSourcePolitics/decidim-app), a canonical Decidim installation bundled with our most used modules.

+### Product management
+We aim to grow a community of French organizations using Decidim, and have therefore created a Decidim instance for that.
+You can check our public product roadmap [here](https://club.decidim.opensourcepolitics.eu/assemblies/feuille-de-route)

 ## Contact
 - You'd like to join us ?
 See our opened positions [here](https://opensourcepolitics.eu/en/offres-demploi/)
 - Want to contact us ?
 Please mail us at contact[at]opensourcepolitics[dot]eu